+The Regional Director will rule upon all motions to intervene filed prior to the hearing, and will serve a copy of the rulings on the other parties, or the Regional Director may refer the motion to the Administrative Law Judge for ruling.
 The Administrative Law Judge rules on all motions to intervene made after the opening of the hearing.
-(The Regional Office should refer motions to intervene made prior to the hearing to the Administrative Law Judge for ruling.
-See, Section 102.29 of the Board's Rules and Regulations.)
-Counsel for the General Counsel should not oppose timely filed motions to intervene by parties or interested persons with direct interest in the outcome of th proceeding.
+(See, Section 102.29 of the Board's Rules and Regulations.)
+Counsel for the General Counsel should not oppose motions to intervene by parties or interested persons with direct interest in the outcome of the proceeding.
 Sec.
-102.29, Rules and Regulations and Camay Drilling Co., 239 NLRB (1978).
-Examples of individuals with a direct interest are provided in GC Memo 18-06:
+102.29, Rules and Regulations and Camay Drilling Co., 239 NLRB 997 (1978).
+Otherwise, counsel for the General Counsel should oppose intervention.